Wouldn’t it be nice if you could read people’s minds?

 When not to use it

-When I run communication training people sometimes think I’m telling them to use active listening all the time.
+When I run communication courses people sometimes think I’m telling them to use active listening all the time.
 But I’m not.
 If you only ever listened, you’d never eat!

 Think of listening as a mode of communication.
 One of several modes that you switch between during the day.
 Sometimes you want to express yourself or get your needs met.
 Other times you want to interact with people on a surface level.
 For example, at the water cooler: